Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The properties of star-forming galaxies detected by SPIRE

-While our observations do not reach the depth achieved by E11 in the GOODS-N/S fields, in this study we are probing an area which is more than order of magnitude greater than the \emph{Herschel} observations used by E11.
-At the expense of fainter sources, the observations in this study are more sensitive to rare galaxies which are undergoing extremely vigorous star-formation episodes.
-Galaxies with SFRs in excess of 100 $\mathcal{M}_{\odot}$ yr$^{-1}$, a population which is largely absent in the E11 sample, are found in abundance for all redshifts greater than $z\ga0.5$.
-To our knowledge, a statistical sample of this population has been investigated by only one other study (Rodighiero et al.\ 2011; hereafter R11), in which \emph{Herschel}/PACS data was used to suggest that extreme starbursts (i.e., galaxies whose SSFRs are in excess of 4$\times$ the MS value as a function of stellar mass) make up an extremely small fraction of galaxies at higher redshifts ($z\sim2$) and contribute only marginally to the total star formation rate density at those epochs.
-This result is, again, however, highly dependent on the operational definition of ``starburst", which is in turn intimately linked to the accuracy of the MS fit.
+While our observations do not reach the depth achieved by E11 in the GOODS-N/S fields, we probe an area which is more than order of magnitude greater than the observations of E11.
+At the expense of fainter sources, our observations are more sensitive to rare galaxies which are undergoing extremely vigorous star-formation episodes.
+Galaxies with $\mathcal{SFR}$s in excess of 100 $\mathcal{M}_{\odot}$ yr$^{-1}$, a population which is largely absent in the E11 sample, are found in abundance in our observations for all redshifts greater than $z\ga0.5$.
+To our knowledge, a statistical sample of this population has been investigated by only one other study (Rodighiero et al.\ 2011; hereafter R11, see also Rodighiero et al.\ 2014 for a followup study).